PeterNaydenov/morph/Migration.guide.md

 ## 2.x.x -> 3.x.x
-Version 3 introduces the ability to render only specific placeholders, rather than rerendering the entire template.
-This means that if your template represents a full page, you can rerender only the placeholders affected by changed data.

 The `render` function now takes a command as its first argument.
 Available commands are: `render`, `debug`, and `snippets`.
 Other arguments have no changes.
 Just shifted right.
 The second argument becomes the data, the third is dependencies, and the fourth is a list of post-processing functions.

-In version 3.x.x, the data is always the second argument.
-It can be a string, as in version 2.x.x.
+In version 3.x.x(second argument), the data can be a string, as in version 2.x.x(first argument).
 The term "command" is no longer used for this argument; instead, it is called "instructions".
 Available instructions include: `raw`, `demo`, `handshake`, and `placeholders`.

 ```js
 // To render the template with internal 'handshake' data